samuelkurdz/angular-headless-ui/libs/ui/radio/README.md

 </headless-tab-group>
 ```

-To style disabled tabs, use the disabled class `disabled-headless-tab`,
+To style disabled radio, use the disabled class `disabled-headless-radio`,
-which tells you whether or not that tab is currently disabled.
+which tells you whether or not that radio option is currently disabled.

 ```scss
 .disabled-headless-radio {